Alkl58/NotEnoughAV1Encodes/README.md

 - Subtitles: Stream Copy HDMV-PGS Subs won't work (ffmpeg)
 - Audio: Opus 5.1 Channellayout problem with multiple audio tracks
 - Audio: Bluray_PCM Stream Copy won't work
-- Resuming: The unfinished Job will be saved in one resume file.
-Running multiple instances with different encodes will run the resume mode useless, as it overwrites itself

 ### Other Information: